delfinacamacho/atala-landing/README.md

 ## Tech Debt
 - Adding Unit Tests
-- Try different animations to ease in/out the different sections.
+- Trying different animations to ease in/out the different sections.